christophihl/startupengineer/content/_news/2025_10_13_promo_Mork/index.md

 ---
-title: Entrepreneurial Exits via Acquisitions
-subtitle: A Guest Lecture by Mark Miller from Carlsquare
-summary: A Guest Lecture by Mark Miller from Carlsquare
+title: PhD Thesis of Oliver Mork
+subtitle: Causal Analyses on Entrepreneurial Intention, Success, and Failure
+summary:
 authors:
-- ihl
+- specht
 tags:
 categories:
-date: "2022-01-10T00:00:00Z"
+date: 2025-10-15
 featured: false
 draft: false

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 # Placement options: 1 = Full column width, 2 = Out-set, 3 = Screen-width
 # Focal point options: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight
 image:
   placement: 2
   caption:
   focal_point: ""
   preview_only: false

-# Projects (optional).
-#   Associate this post with one or more of your projects.
-#   Simply enter your project's folder or file name without extension.
-#   E.g. `projects = ["internal-project"]` references `content/project/deep-learning/index.md`.
-#   Otherwise, set `projects = []`.
 projects: []
 ---

-In our Entrepreneurial Finance course, we had the great pleasure to welcome [Mark Miller](https://de.linkedin.com/in/markmiller7), founding partner at [Carlsquare](https://www.carlsquare.com/), one of the leading consultancies in Europe for mergers & acquisitions (M&A) of growth-oriented and innovative medium-sized companies.

-Mark gave an insightful overview into the M&A market in Europe, Carlsquare's approach to support an acquisition process, and two exciting case studies, rounded up by a teaser of what a career as an M&A consultant could look lilke.

-The students very much enjoyed the talk and were engaging actively with our guest.

-Thank you very much, Mark!
-See you next time.
+In his dissertation *“Causal Analyses on Entrepreneurial Intention, Success, and Failure”*, **Oliver Mork** explores the entrepreneurial process across its entire life cycle — from the formation of entrepreneurial intentions to the aftermath of venture failure and potential re-entry.
+The dissertation follows two intertwined paths: a topical journey through the stages of entrepreneurship and a methodological journey leveraging modern causal inference techniques to uncover reliable cause-and-effect relationships.

+Across three empirical studies, Oliver investigates key stages of entrepreneurship:
+- **Pre-Venture Stage:** A randomized controlled experiment reveals how autonomous team formation enhances entrepreneurial intention, while self-efficacy depends on peer interaction under conditions of autonomy.
+- **Venture and Growth Stage:** Using natural experiments based on exogenous travel shocks, the study identifies causal effects of venture capitalists’ on-site monitoring, demonstrating the importance of physical proximity for innovation, survival, and successful exits.
+- **Post-Venture Stage:** Combining quasi-experimental methods with natural language processing of large-scale news data, the study shows that negative media narratives amplify stigma and deter re-entry, whereas balanced reporting supports renewed entrepreneurial activity.

+By integrating **rigorous causal identification strategies**—including randomized trials, natural experiments, and quasi-experimental designs—the dissertation not only enhances our understanding of the entrepreneurial process but also sets a methodological benchmark for future research in entrepreneurship.

+**Examiners:** Prof. Dr. Christoph Ihl and Prof. Dr. Linus Dahlander

+**Day of Oral Doctoral Examination:** 15.10.2025